kayy/AnimatorAccess/README.md

 	if (anim.IsWalking (currentState0)) {
 		// set speed
 		anim.SetSpeed (speed);
-		// alternatively use hash IDs directly (not recommended):
+		// alternatively you can use hash IDs directly but this is more cumbersome:
 		// animator.SetFloat (anim.paramIdSpeed, speed);
 </code></pre>